Maximilian-Winter/llama-cpp-agent/ReadMe.md

 # llama-cpp-agent Framework

 ## Introduction
 The llama-cpp-agent framework is a tool designed for easy interaction with Large Language Models (LLMs).
-It provides a simple yet robust interface using llama-cpp-python or the llama.cpp backend server, allowing users to chat with LLM models, execute structured function calls and get structured output.
+Allowing users to chat with LLM models, execute structured function calls and get structured output (objects).

+It provides a simple yet robust interface and supports llama-cpp-python and OpenAI endpoints with GBNF grammar support (like the llama-cpp-python server) and the llama.cpp backend server.
-It does this by generating a formal GGML-BNF grammar of the user defined structures and functions, which is then used by llama.cpp to generate text valid to that grammar.
+It works by generating a formal GGML-BNF grammar of the user defined structures and functions, which is then used by llama.cpp to generate text valid to that grammar.
 In contrast to most GBNF grammar generators it also supports nested objects, dictionaries, enums and lists of them.

 ## Key Features
 - **Simple Chat Interface**: Engage in seamless conversations with LLMs.
-- **Structured Output**: Get structured output from LLMs.
+- **Structured Output**: Get structured output (objects) from LLMs.
-- **Function Calling**: Execute structured outputs from LLMs, enhancing the interaction capabilities.
+- **Function Calling**: Let the LLM execute functions.
 - **Flexibility**: Suited for various applications from casual chatting to specific function executions.

 ## Installation